Tavern on the Green

 Despite its popularity, Tavern on the Green welcomed guests for the last time on December 31, 2009 after filing for bankruptcy.
 No longer the famed restaurant featured in shows such as Live with Regis and Kelly and 30 Rock, the building was re-opened in October of 2010 as an information center and gift shop.

-Tavern on the Green closed again for renovations in 2012, but is now slated to reopen on April 24, 2014.
-Reservations are now being accepted for dinner, and lunch and brunch will be starting in May.
+Tavern on the Green closed again for renovations in 2012, but it was reopened on April 24, 2014.
+Reservations are now being accepted for dinner, lunch and brunch.

 — Jesse M. Wheeler